AhmadZaqiq/Small-Console-applications-Projects/README.md

   - Searching for specific clients
 - **Data Consistency**: Client information is stored and retrieved from a file to ensure consistency.
 - **Clear Prompts**: Each operation includes user-friendly prompts and instructions.
+Important Note: Upon running the program for the first time, there will be no text file containing Client names in the program files.
+When the first client is added,a text file named "clients" will be automatically created.